 Current library hours can always be found online or by phone at 535-2832.
 Hours vary by season and for holidays, so be sure to check.
-Hours will vary for other services, like the PASS Office, the Writing Center, and the Commons Cafe.
+Hours will vary for other services, like the Writing Center and the Commons Cafe.

 All Plymouth State University students, faculty, staff and Community patrons are expected to abide by the rules governing student conduct outlined in the student handbook.
 A copy of these rules is on reserve at the Information Desk.
 Staff members are always concerned about the safety of our patrons.
 Please contact a staff member if you need any assistance.